-&lt;sup>13To reconcile the results in Tables 7 and 8 with Figure 4, note that the regression include various controls such as time trends and seasonal dummies, implying that results are not directly comparable.
+14To reconcile the results in Tables 7 and 8 with Figure 4, note that the regression include various controls such as time trends and seasonal dummies, implying that results are not directly comparable.
+In addition, Figure 4 displays changes between Q4/2019 and Q2/2020 whereas the results in the current section are based on a longer time horizon.
 In those cases where coefficients are significant, the sign of effect does line up with Figure 4.

-&lt;sup>14Note that our measure of hours worked for Germany includes commuting time.
+15Note that our measure of hours worked for Germany includes commuting time.
 Since men on average spend more time commuting than women, they also likely faced larger reductions in commuting time during the pandemic.
 Thus, the true increase in the gender gap in hours worked (without commuting) should likely be even larger than our estimate.